 City Manager's Message

 Located in the heart of downtown is the General Motors Centre.
-Ranked one of the top venues of its size in the world, the GM Centre hosts the latest in top performers, including Elton John, Selena Gomez, Cirque du Soleil, Hedley, Riverdance and Johnny Reid.
+Ranked first in Canada for its size by Venues Today Magazine, the GM Centre hosts the latest in top performers, including Elton John, Selena Gomez, Cirque du Soleil, Hedley, Riverdance and Johnny Reid.
 The venue is also home to the Oshawa Generals OHL Hockey Club and the Durham TurfDogs of the Canadian Lacrosse League.

 Oshawa has recreation facilities throughout the city for all ages and abilities, as well as four seniors’ centres and four library branches.
 The award-winning Legends Centre features four NHL-sized ice rinks, a swimming pool with two-storey waterslide, fitness centre and gymnasium.
 The South Oshawa Community Centre has a pool with a waterslide, as well as a teaching kitchen and youth room.
 The Civic Recreation Complex is the most diverse sports facility in Durham Region.
 The six-field complex includes six sports fields and an international-level outdoor track and field facility with stadium seating for 2,000.

-I hope you take some time to browse our website to learn more about the City’s initiatives, programs and events and to discover all that Oshawa has to offer.
-Stay up-to-date on the latest City news with our quarterly newsletter or by following us on Twitter, Facebook and YouTube.
+Browse our website to learn more about the City’s initiatives, programs and events and to discover all that Oshawa has to offer.
+Stay up-to-date on the latest City news with our quarterly e-newsletter or by following us on Twitter, Facebook, YouTube and LinkedIn.